-The best known and busiest part of Amsterdam is Amsterdam Center (or Centre, if you’re British) — known locally as Centrum, or Binnenstad (lit.
-Inner city).
+The best known and busiest part of Amsterdam is Amsterdam Center (or Centre, if you’re British) — known locally as Centrum, or Binnenstad (literally: Inner city).

 Many, though certainly not all, of the city’s most popular tourist attractions are located within the Center.
 It is one of the largest and best-preserved historical town centers in the world.
 Within its 8 square kilometers you’ll find 7.800 monumental buildings — primarily from the 17th and 18th centuries.